Clifton Mooney

 Clifton Mooney (born 1986), also known by his alias Gauche Cowboy, is an American photographer and visual artist based in Brooklyn, New York.
 His work is noted for its raw intimacy, emotional subtlety, and explorations of physical and psychic vulnerability, often using Polaroid and analog techniques.
 He has published work in fashion and culture magazines such as Vogue, V Magazine, Interview, Boys!
 Boys!
 Boys!.
-The New York Times profiled him in 2022 as a “nurse-turned-photographer” whose “strange, arresting images” capture the post-pandemic New York queer renaissance.
-The artist has exhibited internationally in New York (O'Flaherty's, Taafe Gallery, The Hole), Texas, and London (Brick Gallery), and, in 2025, produced a full monograph, GAUCHE BOOK.
+The New York Times profiled him in 2022 as a "nurse-turned-photographer" whose "strange, arresting images" capture the post-pandemic New York queer renaissance.
+The artist has exhibited internationally in New York City (O'Flaherty's, Taafe Gallery, The Hole), Texas, and London (Brick Gallery), and, in 2025, produced a full monograph, GAUCHE BOOK.